boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 {: #figure-11 title="An Example of S-NSSAI Embedded into IPv6" artwork-align="center"}

-   In the example shown in {{figure-11}}, the most significant 96 bits of the IPv6 address are unique to the NF, but do not carry any slice-specific information, while the least significant 32 bits are used to embed the S-NSSAI information.
-The 96-bit part of the address may then be engineered/architected by the provider, for example, on the geographical location or the DC identification.
+   In the example shown in {{figure-11}}, the most significant 96 bits of the IPv6 address are unique to the NF, but do not carry any slice-specific information.
+The S-NSSAI information is embedded in the least significant 32 bits.
+The 96-bit part of the address may be structured by the provider, for example, on the geographical location or the DC identification.

    {{figure-s-nssai-deployment}} uses the example from {{figure-11}} to demonstrate a